HunnyJ434/Furniture/README.md

-# User-interface for a site selling furniture.
+# User-interface for a site selling furniture using ReactJs